piedcipher/WallE/README.md

 Wallpaper App built using [Flutter](https://flutter.dev) & [Unsplash API](https://unsplash.com/developers)

 ## Story
-When I created [iWallE](https://github.com/piedcipher/iWallE) (which is a CLI wallpaper app), I always wanted to create a wallpaper for Mobile.
+When I created [iWallE](https://github.com/piedcipher/iWallE) (which is a CLI wallpaper app), I always wanted to create a wallpaper app for Mobile.
 I attempted to create it in Native Android but it was not an easy process, and I gave up.
 After 2 years, I've created WallE (this app) using Flutter :blue_heart: in just 2 hours!
 So, what are you waiting for?!
 Go ahead and build beautiful things with Flutter :heart:

 ## Features
 - Unlimited beautiful wallpapers